dalijolijo/electrum-bitcore-server/HOWTO.md

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download creditbitd
+Download bitcored

-We currently recommend creditbitd 0.10.2.2 stable.
+We currently recommend bitcored 0.10.2.2 stable.

-If you prefer to compile creditbitd, here are some pointers for Ubuntu:
+If you prefer to compile bitcored, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb git build-essential libboost-all-dev libdb++-dev libminiupnpc-dev libcurl4-openssl-dev
     $ sudo su - creditbit
     $ cd ~/src && git clone https://github.com/creditbit-project/creditbit.git
     $ cd creditbit/src
     $ make -f makefile.unix
-    $ strip creditbitd
+    $ strip bitcored
-    $ cp -a creditbitd ~/bin
+    $ cp -a bitcored ~/bin

 ### Step 3.
-Configure and start creditbitd
+Configure and start bitcored

-In order to allow Electrum to "talk" to `creditbitd`, we need to set up an RPC username and password for `creditbitd`.
-We will then start `creditbitd` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `bitcored`, we need to set up an RPC username and password for `bitcored`.
+We will then start `bitcored` and wait for it to complete downloading the blockchain.

     $ mkdir ~/.creditbit